http://bandonion.info is now https://bandonioninfo.de

 A subjective view

 Tango bandonionists are usually professional musicians with the practice time and playing practice necessary for an bisonoric instrument, which professional amateur players do not have.
 And almost all tango musicians present the bisonoric 142-tone bandonion as an ideal sound.
 The sound concepts of tango music thus become the general standard for the instrument, which is also followed by the few manufacturers with their offerings.
 Instead of bringing a playable and tonally usable unisonoric instrument to product maturity and advertising it, the main aim of the manufacturers is to copy the sound of Arnold's tango bandonion.
 The highest recognition goes to those who succeed.
 But what use is this undoubtedly extraordinary technical achievement if this bisonoric instrument is only orientated towards the limited demand for tango music?
-If this remains the claim, there is no need to complain about the imminent "death" of the instrument.
+If this remains the claim, there is no need to complain about the imminent "death" of the instrument (note below).
 It is not possible for interested parties without knowledge of the instrument to critically survey or even question these settings.

 Throughout his life, it was C.F.
 Zimmermann's concern to provide the many (potential) amateur musicians with an easy to play instrument.
 His remedy for this was the key numbering and the Griffschrift based on it.
 His claim for today would be to make visible and available again a quickly learnable unisonric bandonion, such as the Kusserow, which Peter Spende significantly improved around 2005.

 Alfred Arnold recognized the business opportunities for the bisonoric Tango bandonion in Argentina.
-Who recognises them today in the potential customers of useful unisonric instruments, and thus perhaps helps the instrument to blossom again, i.e. to have a broad impact beyond the regional tradition?
+Who recognises them today in the potential customers of useful unisonric instruments, and thus perhaps helps the instrument to blossom again, i.e. to have a broad impact beyond the limited regional tradition?
 On the other hand, with the continued promotion of the difficult to learn bisonoric bandonion by music teachers and manufacturers, many interested parties are likely to spoil the path to the instrument that they might take with an unisonoric model and a logical keyboard.

-Anyone who wants to experience tango with a 142-tones bandonion can do so at any time.
-But a bandonion can play much more than tango.
+Anyone who wants to experience tango with a 142-tones bisonoric bandonion can do so at any time.
+But a bandonion can play more than tango.
 Which is why the approach of trying to stop the decline of the instrument by declaring tango a world cultural heritage seems questionable.
 Because the real shortcoming is the low usage beyond tango music, with exception of a few regional centres.
 (Quite apart that frail patients rarely regain vitality through artificial respiration - most of the time the opposite occurs.)

 The last 30 years have shown that with the dominating advertising of bisonoric instruments, the interest in playing the bandonion has not increased.
 Not to mention hearing and seeing them again in everyday life.